jthalpern/jthalpern.github.io/_pages/Scrivener.md

 The intended audience is independent authors who are tech-savvy enough to perform basic computer tasks like installing the program, but may otherwise be overwhelmed by Scrivener's complex features and interface.

-You can read the guide below, or if you prefer a PDF, you can download it **here.**
+You can scroll to read the guide below, or if you prefer a PDF, you can download it **here.**
+{: .notice--info}

 # Scrivener Quick-Start Guide for Novelists (Windows)